Kartones/mazes-for-programmers-python-src/README.md

 ┗━━━┻━━━┻━━━┻━━━┻━━━━━━━┛
 ```

-#### Wolfenstein 3D Renderer
+#### Wolfenstein 3D Exporter

-Special section for my small hack that I'm fond of, a "different" renderer (although I should say "exporter"):
+Special section for my small hack that I'm fond of, a "different" exporter:

-- `Wolf3DRenderer`: outputs to a LEV file, to be used from [NMAP](http://toastytech.com/files/nmap.html) tool to import as a [Wolfenstein 3D](https://en.wikipedia.org/wiki/Wolfenstein_3D) map.
+- `Wolf3DExporter`: outputs to a LEV file, to be used from [NMAP](http://toastytech.com/files/nmap.html) tool to import as a [Wolfenstein 3D](https://en.wikipedia.org/wiki/Wolfenstein_3D) map.
 Level exit is at the pathfinding end (most distant cell from starting position), and on each dead-end there is an enemy soldier (when you attack one all will start to move around the map).
-Also outputs a PNG file with the maze solution. **To be used with** `game_map_demo.py` ** demo runner**.
+Also outputs a PNG file with the maze solution. **To be used with** `game_map_demo.py` **demo runner**.

 ![](doc/nmap_sample_map.png)